exoticDFT/stanford-carla-toolbox/examples/autosim-spawn-vehicles.md

     append!(actors, SCT.initiate_scenario(world, vehicles))
 ```

-1. Here we create a list of indices which correspond to the spawnpoint indices
+1. Here we create a list of desired spawnpoint indices from the list of all
-   from all spawnpoints in the Carla map.
+   possible spawnpoints of the Carla map.
 2. We set the first index in the list to a variable for later use.
 3. Same as above, but for the second spawnpoint.
 4. Same as above, but for the third spawnpoint.
 5. Same as above, but for the fourth spawnpoint.
 6. Empty line, purely for code readability.
-7. We need a dictionary of spawnpoint indices as keys and vehicle blueprints as
+7. We need a dictionary with spawnpoint indices as keys and vehicle blueprints
-   values, which will be used in the scenario initialization function.
+   as values, which will be used in the scenario initialization function.
 8. Last is a list to store all the actors we will be creating during the
    scenario generation.
-This will be used to managing the actors during
+This will be used to manage the actors during
    co-simulation.
 9. Empty line, purely for code readability.
 10. Start of try-finally block.
 This isn't strictly necessary, but allows us to